 - Hand Sanitizer: These same bathrooms also don’t normally have soap.
 Need I say more?

 Even this simple essentials list could save you huge headache while out and about in China.
-This is one of the easiest China travel mistakes you can avoid.
+This is one of the easiest China travel mistakes you can avoid and one thing that might help is this useful China packing checklist I’ve created.

 Mistake #5: Not Using a China Travel Guide